 b.
 Describe the sampling methods. c.
 Provide a full description of the strata that were created. d.
 Provide a full description of how clusters were formed.
-5. Were be orders of the selected areas clearly identified at the time of canvassing?
-6. Were al l sampled areas visited by canvassing teams?
-(Go to Question 7.)
-No (Respond to Parts a and b.)
+5. Were bo orders of the selected areas clearly identified at the time of canvassing?
+6. Were al l sampled areas visited by canvassing teams? ☐ Yes (Go to Question 7.) \square No (Respond to Parts a and b.) a.
 Was the subset of areas randomly chosen? ☐ Yes ☐ No b.
 Describe how the subsample of visited areas was drawn.
 Include the number of areas sampled and the number of areas canvassed.
-7. Were fie eld observers provided with a detailed map of the canvassing areas? escribe the canvassing instructions given to the field observers.
-8. eld observers instructed to find all outlets in the assigned area?
-If Yes, d espond to Question 9.
-Sescribe any instructions given to the field observers to ensure the entire area was ed, then go to Question 10.
-9. If a full canvassing was not conducted: a.
+7. Were fic eld observers provided with a detailed map of the canvassing areas?
+If No , de escribe the canvassing instructions given to the field observers.
+8. Were fie eld observers instructed to find all outlets in the assigned area?
+If No, re If Yes, d spond to Question 9. escribe any instructions given to the field observers to ensure the entire area was canvassed, then testion 10.

+9. 2.
+If a full canvassing was not conducted: a. a.
 How many predetermined outlets were to be observed in each area? b.
-What were the starting points for each area? c.
-Were these starting points randomly chosen? ☐ Yes ☐ No d. .
+What were the starting points for each area? c. c.
+Were these starting points randomly chosen? ☐ Yes ☐ No d.
 Describe the selection of the starting points. e.
 Please describe the canvassing instructions given to the field observers, including predetermined routes.
-10. Describ e the process field observers used to determine if an outlet sold tobacco.
-11. - provide the state's definition of "matches" or "mismatches" to the Synar ag frame? (i.e., address, business name, business license number, etc).
-12. Provide the calculation of the weighted percent coverage (if applicable).
+10. Describe the process field observers used to determine if an outlet sold tobacco.
+11. provide the state's definition of "matches" or "mismatches" to the Synar sampling frame? dress, business name, business license number) 12.
+Provide the calculation of the weighted percent coverage (if applicable).